An Interdenominational Christian School

 There is a great sense of thanksgiving and pride I enjoy when young people are empowered through Christian education.

 On a personal note, I enjoy the blessing of saying, “Good morning,” to each child entering the school doors.
 I enjoy time with my husband, children, and grandchildren.
 I enjoy a bit of gardening and even a small quilting project from time to time.
 And, above all, I enjoy living in learning more about our Savior.

 Upper School Coordinator &

 I am a Dayspring Shire through and through.
 I graduated from DSA in 2009 as part of the first graduating class.
 I continued my education at Austin Peay State University to receive my bachelor’s degree in history education.
 After my undergraduate career I knew it was time to come back home to Dayspring to teach history.
 In 2017 I was the national James Madison Memorial Fellowship Tennessee recipient and went on to graduate with my master’s degree in history from Western Kentucky University in 2019.
 I continue to teach at Dayspring and assist in various other capacities.
 I have a passion for United States history with a focus on American constitutionalism.
 We are blessed to live in such a beautiful, free Country, and it is my prayer to help foster a deep appreciation for the natural rights God provided, our Founders secured, and which we work to maintain today.

-My wife, who teaches third grade, and my two children are all Dayspring Shires.
+My wife, who teaches fifth grade, and my two children are all Dayspring Shires.
 I’m grateful and proud of the education and Christian environment that is Dayspring.
 It truly is a second home to me, and I look forward to DSA’s continual growth, academic excellence, and most importantly the freedom to walk with God each and every day though the Dayspring halls.

 Lower School &